The Leonore Piano Trio

 Quartet

-With a British violinist and cellist, a Finnish violinist and a French viola player, the Castalian String Quartet is well placed for an international career after being accepted by the Young Concert Artist Trust.
+With a British violinist and cellist, a Finnish violinist and an American viola player, the Castalian String Quartet is well placed for an international career after being accepted by the Young Concert Artist Trust.
 They have an impressive number of engagements throughout the UK and Europe.

 Quartet